Canop/miaou/installation.md

 If you want a continuous build of the client side files, in order to test while you code, do

 	gulp watch

+## Test

+You only need to do it when you change the source code.

+	./test.sh

 ## Fill the configuration